kark23/asset_tree/README.md

-# Asset Tree/Clustering Analysis for Understanding of Recession Market Dynamics
+# Asset Tree/Clustering Analysis for Further Understanding of Recession Market Dynamics

 The purpose of this project was to give a renewed view of the content of the paper [Dynamics of market correlations: Taxonomy and portfolio analysis (2003)](https://arxiv.org/abs/cond-mat/0302546), by using similar analysis throughout the last financial crisis.
 Data covers 2005-2012 and is based off EOD adjusted returns.